MinnowWare/UDK2018-MinnowBoard/README.md

 		(the BIOS binary is placed in the STITCH directory)

-NOTE: EDKEmu build and MinnowBoard build CAN NOT be used alternating in the
+**NOTE: EDKEmu build and MinnowBoard build CAN NOT be used alternating in the
-      same command box.
+      same command box.**

 ## Revision History

+### 20190626
+* add VS2019 support (for both MinnowBoard- and Emulationbuild)

 ### 20190605
 * removed CdePkg from main tree